Line 3 (Foshan Metro)

 Map of Line 3 drawn to scale.

-Line 3 of Foshan Metro (FMetro) (佛山地铁3号线 (Fóshān Dìtiě Sān Hào Xiàn)) is a metro line in Foshan that runs 45.74 km between in Chancheng District and in Shunde District, and runs 16.38 km between and entirely in Nanhai District.
+Line 3 of Foshan Metro (FMetro) (佛山地铁3号线 (Fóshān Dìtiě Sān Hào Xiàn)) is a metro line in Foshan that runs 66.09 km between in Shunde District and in Nanhai District.
 The initial section between and opened on 28 December 2022, and the rear section between and (south section) and between and (north section) opened on 23 August 2024.
 The full line will run from in Shunde District to in Nanhai District.
+The line was fully connected for full operation between the north and south sections with the opening of the remaining section between Zhongshan Park and Lianhe on 18 June 2026.
+Foshan Railway Station, which is located within this section, opened on 1 July 2026.